fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 This approach is pretty good, the drawback being that the query is always rerun with any updates.

 It is possible to optimize the solution by handling updating the cache ourselves.
-This is done by defining a suitable [update](https://www.apollographql.com/docs/react/api/react/hooks/#options)-callback for the mutation, which Apollo runs after the mutation:
+This is done by defining a suitable [update](https://www.apollographql.com/docs/react/api/react/hooks/#options) callback for the mutation, which Apollo runs after the mutation:

 ```js
 const PersonForm = ({ setError }) => {